arfc/rollo/docs/source/install.rst

 ROLLO Installation with from Source on Mac OS X
 -----------------------------------------------
 All ROLLO source code is hosted on `Github <https://github.com/arfc/rollo/>`_.
+You must first install the dependencies below individually to successfully use ROLLO that is built from source.

 To install ROLLO from source, enter these commands in a terminal:

 .. code-block:: sh